The first and most important thing to remember about leaves is:

 Leaf Removal/Recycling (Leaves on County-Maintained Roads or Ditches)

+If leaves have accumulated on County-owned roadways or ditches and are causing a hazard or blocking the flow of water, please call or go online to report the issue.
 A supervisor will investigate your request within one week.
 If a hazard exists, the request will be investigated the same day.

 Appropriate corrective action will be taken immediately to eliminate any hazard.
 If no hazard exists but work is necessary, you will be notified of the schedule for this work.
 Once the work has been completed, you will again be contacted.